jbreckmckye/nortis/blog/README.md

 while (1) {
   // do game stuff... create graphics for next frame...

-  // end of while loop
+  // at the end of loop body

-  // wait for drawing to finish, then next vblank interval DrawSync(0);
+  // wait for drawing to finish, wait for next vblank interval DrawSync(0);
   VSync(0);